Measham Medical UnitHigh StreetMeashamDerbyshire, DE12 7HRTel: 01530 270667

 Patients over the age of 16 are required by our CCG to bring suitable identification when they come to register with us.
 Click here for a full list.

-You only need to make an appointment with the doctor if you have been prescribed a repeat prescription from your previous Doctor.
+You only need to make an appointment with the Pharmacist if you have been prescribed a repeat prescription from your previous GP Practice.

 At the Medical Unit disabled access is provided by ramps to the front and rear doors of the Unit.
 The front doors open automatically.
 A disabled parking space is provided at the nearest position to these doors.
 Companions of patients with limited mobility can collect a wheelchair from the entrance of the Unit to help the patient into the surgery.
 The enquiries hatch has audio assistance for patients who are hard of hearing.
 There is a disabled toilet, though not quite up to the latest standards.